Jim Furyk's round of 58: The round

 Furyk teed off at 8:41 a.m.
-EST, more than five hours before the leaders, in the third group with Miguel Ángel Carballo.
+EDT, more than five hours before the leaders, in the third group with Miguel Ángel Carballo.
 He found the green in two shots on the first hole, a 434-yard par-4, but missed a 14-footer for birdie and tapped in for par.
 His first birdie of the round came at the second hole, holing a 16-foot putt.
 At the third, Furyk hit his drive 285 yards down the fairway and pitching wedge from 135 yards from the flag, holing out for an eagle.

 He made his second birdie of the round at the fourth after hitting his approach from 206 yards to 4 feet and making the putt.
 He failed to birdie the par-3 fifth hole, but came back to two-putt for birdie at the 574-yard par-5 sixth hole to go five-under on the round.

 At the seventh, a 443-yard par-four, Furyk hit his approach from 142 yards to within 2 feet and tapped in for another birdie.
 He holed a 16-footer for birdie at the eighth, then closed out the front-nine by hitting his second shot into the ninth green from 137 yards to 1 foot for his fourth birdie in a row.
 He made the turn in 27 (−8), one off the PGA Tour record set by Corey Pavin in 2006.

 Furyk was so far out of contention at the start of the day that television coverage did not pick up his round until he played the 10th hole.
 He made a 14-footer for birdie on the hole, then made another birdie putt from 16 feet at the par-3 11th.
 His seventh birdie in a row came at the 12th after he hit his approach from 137 yards to 4 feet.